fprroni/Fatjon-s-Home-Lab/HOMELAB_V1_NETWORK.md

 ## Next Steps

-* **Create VLAN for Management (VLAN 33):** In the following steps, we will create a separate VLAN for the management of the printer, Switch, pfSense, etc.
+* **Create VLAN for Management:** In the following steps, we will create a separate VLAN for the management of the printer, Switch, pfSense, etc.
 * **Install Kali Linux with Wireshark:** We will install a Kali Linux VM with Wireshark in Hyper-V to monitor network traffic.
 * **Blackhole VLAN:** VLAN 1 will be converted into a Blackhole VLAN to secure the network.